talwat/lowfi/README.md

 ## Installing

+> ![NOTE]
+> If you're interested in maintaining a package for `lowfi`
+> on package managers such as homebrew and the like, open an issue.

+### Dependencies

 You'll need Rust 1.74.0+.

-If you're on linux, you also need the OpenSSL & Alsa headers.
-Alsa can be installed with `alsa-lib` on Arch or `libasound2-dev` on Ubuntu.
+On MacOS & Windows, no extra dependencies are needed.

+On Linux, you'll also need alsa and it's headers (`alsa-lib` on Arch, `libasound2-dev` on Ubuntu).
+Make sure to also install `pulseaudio-alsa` if you're using pulseaudio.

 ### Cargo